 Indonesia: Sulawesi - July 2007

-I moved to Lembeh Island, on the west coast of North Sulawesi (Indonesia), just opposite the big port of Bitung.
-At the bottom of the strait, hidden in the black sand, live small underwater monsters which are the joy of the photographers divers.
+I moved to the island of Lembeh, on the west coast of North Sulawesi (Indonesia), just in front of the big port of Bitung.
+At the bottom of the strait, hidden in the black sand, live small underwater monsters that are the joy of photographers.

 In the heart of the Lembeh Strait

-In this month of July 2007, I put down for a few days my bags at the Divers Lodgeon Lembeh Island (North Sulawesi, Indonesia).
-Rob, the Dutchman who runs this small diving resort with his Indonesian wife Linda, picked me up by car in Manado and drove me to the port of Bitung.
+In this month of July 2007, I put my bags down for a few days in Divers Lodgeon the island of Lembeh (North Sulawesi, Indonesia).
+Rob, the Dutchman who runs this small diving resort with his Indonesian wife Linda, picked me up in Manado and drove me to the port of Bitung.

-Then the crossing of the strait to the resort on Lembeh Island takes 15-20 minutes.
+Then, the crossing of the strait to the resort on the island of Lembeh takes 15-20 minutes.

-I had booked from France, just before leaving, a small package "3 days of diving + 4 nights" via her website, having learned, during my email exchanges with Christiane de Froggies that Rob was full for the month of July from the 6th ...
+I had booked from France, just before leaving, a small package "3 days diving + 4 nights" via his website, having learned, during my e-mail exchanges with Christiane de Froggies that Rob was full for the month of July from the 6th ...

-Oh, dear!
-That was close.
-I thought I'd show up like that and advise on the spot, as I often do, I almost missed the opportunity to dive in the Lembeh Strait.
+Wow!
+It was a close call.
+I thought I would just show up and check out the place, as I often do, but I almost missed the opportunity to dive in the Lembeh Strait.

-And it would have been a shame, really.
-It will be the most extraordinary dives of my stay in Sulawesi ...
+And that would have been a pity, really.
+These will be the most extraordinary dives of my stay in Sulawesi...

-In Lembeh, there are almost only luxury resorts, not within my means.
+In Lembeh, there are almost only luxury resorts, not in my budget.
 Divers Lodge is one of the few affordable diving structures, with the Sulawesi Dive Quest neighbour.

-Rob and Linda's little resort is a haven of peace, nestled in the middle of greenery.
-Its pretty wooden bungalows, tastefully furnished, are equipped with all the comforts (real shower and hot water, aaaaahh!).
-They all have huge bay windows with an exquisite view of the small bay with jade waters, on the ocean side, lined with coconut trees.
+Rob and Linda's little resort is a haven of peace, nestled in the middle of the greenery.
+Its pretty wooden bungalows, tastefully furnished, are equipped with all the comforts (real shower and hot water, aaaahh!).
+They all have huge bay windows with an exquisite view on the small bay with jade waters, on the ocean side, lined with coconut trees.

 Delicate attention for underwater photographers: there is a real power strip in the chamber, to recharge the batteries.

-I'm enjoying the peace and quiet.
-Here, we are far from the crowds and the bustle of the port.
+I enjoy the quietness of the place.
+Here, we are far from the crowd and the bustle of the port.
 Simple luxury, calm and pleasure...

 Extraordinary dives

-the Divers LodgeThe resort is isolated on the southern part of Lembeh Island, so we live in a closed area, between divers.
-I immediately get on well with Teresa, a very funny Swiss girl from Zurich, who has been coming here for many years to do underwater photography.
+the Divers LodgeThe resort is isolated on the southern part of Lembeh Island.
+I immediately get along well with Teresa, a Swiss woman from Zurich, very funny, who has been coming here for many years to take underwater pictures.

-She's a biter, with more than 700 dives in the strait...
-Teresa is equipped with a much larger camera than my compact, with a big housing and external flash.
-She makes superb images, which she also puts online.
+She is a fanatic, with more than 700 dives in the Strait...
+Teresa is equipped with a camera much bigger than my compact, with a big housing and an external flash.
+She makes great pictures, which she also puts online.
 Her personal website, here: Starfish.ch.

-Diving in the Lembeh Strait differs completely from that of Bunaken.
-Here is the muck-dive...literally "mud-dipping".
-That is to say that instead of diving on a drop-off or a reef, we explore a bottom that is not really mud, but a substrate of sediment and sand, here volcanic black, with its share of detritus related to the activity of the port and the nearby villages, in water often heavily laden with particles and debris ...
+Diving in the Lembeh Strait is totally different from diving in Bunaken.
+Here, it is muck-diveThis is literally "diving in the mud".
+That is to say that instead of diving on drop offs or a reef, we explore a bottom which is not really mud, but a substrate of sediments and sand, here black volcanic, with its lot of detritus related to the activity of the port and the villages nearby, in a water often very charged with particles and debris...

-And by gently palming, above this background not very clear, we discover a thousand and one underwater creatures of the weirdest, as we found none elsewhere, stashed in the debris or under the sand ...
+And by swimming gently, above this not very clean bottom, we discover a thousand and one weird underwater creatures, as we can't find them anywhere else, hidden in the debris or under the sand...

-It is suddenly a sheet that starts to swim (fish-leaf).
-A hippocampus that surreptitiously detaches from a piece of yellow algae.
-A scorpionfish that emerges from a cloud of gray sand.
-A toadfish or frog fish (antennal, in good French), barely visible against a piece of rock, which shakes his lure, a kind of mini-fishing rod attached to his head, which allows him to attract his prey near his mouth ...
+Suddenly, a leaf starts to swim (leaf-fish).
+A seahorse that surreptitiously detaches itself from a piece of yellow algae.
+A scorpion fish that emerges from a cloud of gray sand.
+A toad-fish or frog-fish (antennae), hardly visible against a piece of rock, waving its lure, a kind of mini fishing rod attached to its head, which allows it to attract its preys close to its mouth...

 Lembeh, a paradise for underwater photographers

-Here again, the trained eye of our Indonesian guides is indispensable ...
-Teresa and I have a guide and a boat for us all.
-It is, as in Froggies, diving luxury, I must say.
+Here again, the trained eye of our Indonesian guides is indispensable...
+Teresa and I have a guide and a boat all to ourselves.
+It is, as at Froggies, diving luxury, I must say.

-Our guide Atu, is a young Indonesian with hesitant English, but super talented to find the critters we want.
+Our guide, Atu, is a young Indonesian with a hesitant English, but very good at finding the bugs we want.
 These ladies want a hairy frogfish (hairy frogfish, hairy or hairy, as you like) for the morning dive?
-Never mind, it is almost enough to place an order to have the beast...
+No problem, you just have to order him to get the baby...
 Atu finds everything!

-Lembeh, this is truly an underwater photographer's paradise.
-I enjoy myself, in spite of the water rather "cold" to my taste, in this season, 25-26°C maximum.
-I go out shivering with each dive, in my too thin 3 mm suit (which is actually a surf suit bought cheaply, and not really adapted for diving).
+Lembeh is really a paradise for underwater photographers.
+I enjoy it, despite the water being rather "cold" for my taste, in this season, i.e. 25-26°C maximum.
+I go out shivering at each dive, in my too thin 3 mm wetsuit (which is actually a cheap surf suit, and not really adapted for diving).

-All these particles in suspension in the water gave me an ear infection (a classic among the little ailments of divers).
-I treat it properly with the appropriate drops, which here bear the evocative name of Ottopain (the equivalent is marketed in France under the name Panotile).
-Atu is very careful to always wear a hood.
-That way, he doesn't get an ear infection...
+All these particles in suspension in the water gave me an otitis (a classic among the small ailments of divers).
+I treat it properly with the appropriate drops, which have the evocative name of Ottopain (the equivalent is marketed in France under the name of Panotile).
+Atu is careful to always wear a hood.
+Like that, he doesn't catch an ear infection...

 → Rusty cargos and black sand